John Hafen: Personal life

 Hafen met his wife, Thora Twede, at George Edward Anderson's photography studio.
 The couple married on June 13, 1879, in the Salt Lake City Endowment House.
 Their son, J. Leo Hafen, was born on May 23 of the following year.
 Hafen struggled to balance his artistic endeavors with the responsibility to provide for his family financially; he entered into multiple ventures to try to make money, but none of them were fruitful.
 In 1888, Hafen was arrested for entering into plural marriage with his sister-in-law; the case was then dismissed when it was revealed she was engaged to a different man.
 By 1890, Hafen and Twede had a total of five children.
 According to one of their sons, theirs was a happy marriage; Twede supported him in his artistic endeavors, and both were devoted to their religion.
 William Conant Jr. has affirmed: "His driving force was faith in God and the surety that his calling in life was to paint."
 During his trip to Europe, Hafen spent a few weeks in his home country of Switzerland, continuing to improve his artistic abilities and attempting, unsuccessfully, to trace his family roots.
 He was deeply inspired by his time in Paris, and admired the city's devotion to art, but missed his wife and children throughout his time as an art missionary.

 Following Hafen's return to the U.S., Thora gave birth to three more children: Alma was born in 1892, Joseph in 1895, and Frederic in 1898.
 Their family eventually grew to include 10 children.
 The financial strain he experienced prior to his time in France continued when he returned to Utah, and Hafen combined his artistic endeavors and commissions from the LDS Church with other employment, as he had done before.
 As one writer describes, "extreme poverty was Hafen's almost constant companion in life, and he combatted the condition as best he could with the weapons of a romantic."
 Although too poor to pay his rent, by trading a painting for the right to use some land and bartering with locals for help with the construction, Hafen was able to acquire a home in Springville; a Swiss-style chalet, designed by his friend Alberto Treganza.
 It was built in 1900 and is now in the National Register of Historic Places as the "John Hafen House".
 Hafen painted a mural of hollyhocks to cover a bare wall in the house.

 Hafen was separated from his family during his trips to the west coast and to the east.
 He sent money to his wife and children whenever he could.
 His finances improved during his last few years of life in Indiana, and he was able to make ends meet.
-Twede and the children moved to Indianapolis to be with him, but he passed away just five weeks after their arrival.
+Twede and the children moved to Indianapolis to be with him, but he died just five weeks after their arrival.